-This patient from Montreal had yellow teeth in various shades.
-The dentist Dr François Lechner did a bleaching treatment and two porcelain veneers on the central incisors.
+This patient from Montréal had yellow teeth in various shades.
+Dr. François Lechner performed a bleaching treatment and added two porcelain veneers on the central incisors.

-The natural color of teeth varies from grey to yellow depending on many factors.
-Teeth change color naturally with age, however consuming tobacco products and certain foods and beverages could change their appearance.
+The natural colour of teeth varies from grey to yellow depending on many factors.
+Teeth change colour naturally with age; however using tobacco products as well as consuming certain foods and beverages can change their appearance.

-Teeth whitening is the most demanded treatment in dental offices.
-Whom in Montreal would not like to have a more radiant smile with whiter teeth?
+Teeth whitening is the most popular treatment in dental offices.
+Who would not like to have a more radiant smile and whiter teeth?

-The majority of whitening products are made from hydrogen peroxide and could change the tooth color.
-However, bleaching products are not effective in all tooth whitening.
+The majority of whitening products are made from hydrogen peroxide and could change the tooth colour.
+However, bleaching products are not necessarily as effective.

 First you must consult with your dentist who will help you determine the cause of the discoloration.
-Non-vital teeth do not bleach and would need other treatments.
-Also whitening treatments are not possible on porcelain crowns, veneers, or all other restorations and therefore these restorations might not correspond with natural teeth color after whitening.
+Non-vital teeth do not bleach well and need other treatments.
+Also, whitening treatments are not possible on porcelain crowns, veneers, or all other restorations.
+As a result, these restorations might not match your natural teeth colour after whitening.

-If you have grey coloration in your teeth, we generally recommend a take-home program with costume-made trays and a whitening gel with a low concentraion (10%-15%)
+If your teeth are grayish, we generally recommend a take-home program with costume-made trays and a low-concentration whitening gel.

-If you have yellow coloration in your teeth we recommend an in-office whitening treatment with costume-trays for touch-ups (15%-35%)
+If you have yellow teeth, we recommend an in-office whitening treatment with costume-trays for touch-ups.

-Teeth sensitivity and tissue irritation might occur during the whitening treatment, however this is temporary.
+Teeth sensitivity and tissue irritation might occur during the whitening treatment.
+This, however, is temporary.

 It is important to understand that the results of this treatment cannot be guaranteed and can vary depending on the patient’s oral hygiene habits.